XavierLaforgue/holbertonschool-portfolio/project-reports/stage1_tasks/stage1_brainstorming.md

 |||

 ## Ideas explored
-Choosing among the highlighted concepts and mixing and matching themes, the following ideas came up, ranked by feasibility, challenges, risks and impact:
+Choosing among the highlighted concepts and mixing and matching themes, the following ideas came up, ranked by feasibility, challenges, risks and impact (where 1 is the best case and 5 the worst, i.e., risk 1/5 is the best case of lowest risk):
 - **Anime-inspired recipe-sharing site** (f: 1/5, c: 1/5, r: 1/5, i: 4/5): create users, create recipes,
   create time tracker per cooking step when preparing a recipe, create nutritional information of ingredients,